TransgenderQueen/Third-Year-Prototype/FMP/Development Commentary.md

 ### Game Sources

-The first game is Mount and Blade: Bannerlord II.
+The first game is Mount and Blade: Bannerlord II(Mount&Blade II Bannerlord - TaleWorlds Entertainment, s.d.).
 The crafting system in the weapons is quite in depth.
 The higher teir weapon you wish to craft, the rarer the recourses to craft it become.

  - I am looking at this game as I heard that people really enjoyed the crafting system, especially as it felt fun to use.